strangeproblem/strangeproblem.github.io/words.md

 Next, supposed that Debbie plays loud music *every single day* for weeks and weeks.
 Now, it's obvious that Nancy should confront Debbie.
 Why?
 Because the incremental negative effects have added up.
 It's important to understand that positive and negative effects accumulate.

 This leads us to the following general principle: Often, anomalous negative effects can be tolerated (unless they're *really* bad).
-However, once you have a pattern of negative effects, something must be done.
+However, patterns of negative effects must be dealt with.
 Otherwise, they will keep adding up and end up really bad.

 ## Sum up